 - Supporting individuals to secure driver’s licenses, birth certificates and photo ID

-- Speaking at various community forums to build awareness around incarceration and reentry
+- Speaking at 3 Community Conversations and other forums to build awareness and humanity around incarceration and reentry

 - Learning how to share feelings and needs and staying in the conversation, even the tough ones